utkarshbansalmailbox/World-development-Indicators-Analysis/README.md

 ### Data Used

-The World Development Indicators from the World Bank contain over a thousand annual indicators of economic development from hundreds of countries around the world.
+The World Development Indicators from the **World Bank** contain over a thousand annual indicators of economic development from hundreds of countries around the world.

-### Data File
+### Data Files Used

 1. Country.csv